lukenems/Rithm-blog/README.md

 ## This project uses React, React-Redux, React-Router, and Thunks

-### Will launch this project soon, will provide a url when it it's up and running!
+### Will launch this project soon and provide a url when it's up and running!

 For now please clone the entire repository